danb0b/danb0b.github.io/content/about/_index.md

     name: About
 ---

-I am a Robotics Researcher, director of the [IDEAlab](http://idealab.asu.edu), and Assistant Professor in the Ira A. Fulton Schools of Engineering, Arizona State University.
+I am a Robotics Researcher, director of the [IDEAlab](http://idealab.asu.edu), and Associate Professor in the Ira A. Fulton Schools of Engineering, Arizona State University.
 This is my personal website